 If you emigrate to anywhere else

 After one year you may apply for a withdrawal on grounds of permanent emigration.
 We will require evidence that you have permanently emigrated, including a statutory declaration.
 You can transfer everything including your contributions, your employer’s contributions and the $1,000 kick-start (if you were eligible).
-Member tax credits are refunded to the IRD.
+Government Contributions are refunded to the IRD.

 If you permanently emigrate to New Zealand from Australia, you may transfer your Australian complying superannuation scheme to the Scheme.